 As a step up from a night of baking cookies and making hot chocolate, try hosting a full potluck dinner.
 Invite friends and family and encourage everyone to bring their best homemade dish.
 You’ll end up with an inexpensive, delicious dinner with all your loved ones!
 You can have a potluck any time of year, but a great meal with friends always goes a little further during the winter.

 Make it extra cozy by having everyone dress up in adult onesies, PJs, or other themes!
 Hosting a potluck is one of my favorite winter activities because it brings together friends and food!
 If you’re considering a potluck, make sure anyone visiting has been tested or been quarantined!

 7. Go Sledding

 Sledding is one of the best kid-friendly activities in the winter, and it costs almost nothing.
 All you need is a sled, whether it’s store-bought or homemade, a local hill, and some fresh snowfall.
 After that, gravity does the rest of the work!
 You can get all the thrills of a roller coaster without any cost.

 8. Find a Local Light Show

 Many major cities have amazing light displays around the holidays, but even if you don’t live nearby you can probably still find a great light show nearby.
 Check out if there are any light shows being hosted in your town, or drive around and see what houses in your neighborhood went all out this year.

 Have a Budget-Friendly Winter this Year

 Most people end up spending a little bit more than they’d like on gifts in the winter, but that doesn’t mean the rest of the season can’t be frugal fun.
-Take advantage of free events nearby, and turn your home into a personal winter wonderland without breaking the bank!
+Take advantage of free activities nearby, and turn your home into a personal winter wonderland without breaking the bank!